How to Naturally Lighten Your Hair

 - 1/2 liter of water

-- Let it cool slightly and while still warm, all you need to do is rinse your wet hair with the liquid.
+- Let it cool slightly.
+Then, while still warm, rinse your wet hair with the liquid.
 Secure your hair with a plastic cap and wait for 15 more minutes before rinsing and washing again with a moisturizing shampoo.

-- Do it twice a week and you will soon begin to see the results.
+- Do this twice a week and you’ll soon begin to see the results.

 See also 5 tips for shiny hair

-In this case we recommend using this treatment twice a week for a month.
+For this treatment, we recommend using it twice a week for a month.
 After that, it’s best to wait a few weeks before the next application.

 Why?
-Lemon, when used appropriately can make your hair lighter, but if you overdo it, lemon can also damage the hair.
+Lemon, when used appropriately, can lighten your hair.
+However, if you overdo it, lemon can also damage the hair.
 It’s best to limit its usage.

 - 1 egg white